cabforum/forum/SMCWG-charter.md

 The rules described in Bylaw 2.3 and 2.4 SHALL apply to all ballots.

-In order for a ballot to be adopted by the SMCWG, two-thirds or more of the votes cast by the Certificate Issuers must be in favor of the ballot and more than 50% of the votes cast by the Certificate Consumers must be in favor of the ballot.
-At least one member of each class must vote in favor of a ballot for it to be adopted.
+In order for a ballot to be adopted by the SMCWG, two-thirds or more of the votes cast by the Certificate Issuers MUST be in favor of the ballot and more than 50% of the votes cast by the Certificate Consumers MUST be in favor of the ballot.
+At least one member of each class MUST vote in favor of a ballot for it to be adopted.
 Quorum is the average number of Member organizations (cumulative, regardless of Class) that have participated in the previous three (3) SMCWG Meetings or Teleconferences (not counting subcommittee meetings thereof).

 #### 5.2.
 Other Organizational Matters

 - The Chair MAY delegate any of their duties to the Vice Chair as necessary.
 The Vice Chair has the authority of the Chair in the event of any absence or unavailability of the Chair, and in such circumstances, any duty delegated to the Chair herein MAY be performed by the Vice Chair.
 For example, the Vice Chair MAY preside at SMCWG Meetings and Teleconferences in the Chair’s absence.
 - The SMCWG may establish subcommittees, by formal ballot, to address any of the SMCWG’s business as specified in the ballot (each, a “SMCWG Subcommittee”).
 SMCWG Subcommittees are open to all SMCWG Members.
 A SMCWG Subcommittee may work on and recommend ballots, complete delegated functions, or issue reports to the SMCWG that are within the scope of this charter.
-SMCWG Subcommittees must post all agendas and minutes on a public mail list.
+SMCWG Subcommittees MUST post all agendas and minutes on a public mail list.

 ### 6. Summary of Major Deliverables